|

 occurred last year, when I went to the bank to apply for a loan so I could

-buy my wife the $10 million Millennium Bra from Victoria's Secret.
-I couldn't help noticing this glittering
+buy my wife the $10 million Millennium Bra from I couldn't help noticing this glittering

-garment because I get approximately 17 Victoria's Secret catalogs in the mail
+garment because I get approximately 17 Becky Finn, the aforementioned underwear

 Ingrid, the model who was wearing the item in the catalog, and asked if I